Draegerwerk sees considerable lift in 2020 sales and profit amid pandemic

-FRANKFURT, July 14 (Reuters) - German medical equipment maker Draegerwerk said on Tuesday that it expects 2020 sales and profit to be “considerably” higher than last year and its previous guidance due to demand resulting from the coronavirus pandemic.
+FRANKFURT (Reuters) - German medical equipment maker Draegerwerk (DRWG.DE) said on Tuesday that it expects 2020 sales and profit to be “considerably” higher than last year and its previous guidance due to demand resulting from the coronavirus pandemic.

 Sales will rise between 14% and 22%, while the EBIT margin is expected between 7% and 11%.